ataibarkai/SemanticType/Readme.md

 It is used when we don't need to validate our `RawValue` payload in any way (i.e. when every `RawValue` instance can be made to correspond to a `SemanticType` instance).

 By default, `ErrorlessSemanticTypeSpec`'s `gateway` function is simply the identify function (i.e. it doesn't transform the `RawValue` in any way).
-Instantiations of `SemanticType` can be composed like their `RawTypes` within the same type, but not *across* types:
+Instantiations of `SemanticType` often support the same operations as their `RawTypes` -- but only *within the same type*, not *across types*:
 ```swift
 enum Years_Spec: ErrorlessSemanticTypeSpec { typealias RawValue = Double }
 typealias Years = SemanticType<Years_Spec>